-The Strategic Policies Alterations
+The Strategic Policies Partial Review

-The conclusion of the draft plan ('preferred option') appraisal is as follows -
+The conclusion of the draft plan appraisal is as follows -

-• "The proposed Partial Review is likely to lead to some significant positive effects on the baseline situation (i.e. a situation that assumes implementation of the existing Strategic Policies - see Box 14.1).
+The proposed Partial Review is likely to lead to significant positive effects on the baseline situation (i.e. a situation that assumes implementation of the existing Strategic Policies - see Box 14.1) in terms of a number of sustainability issues/objectives.

-The increased residential development is focused at the existing Growth Areas and Areas of Change outlined in the adopted Strategic Policies DPD.
+The increased residential development is focused at Growth Areas and Areas of Change outlined in the adopted Strategic Policies DPD.
 The scale of growth creates an opportunity for investment in infrastructure in the most deprived part of the borough, which should lead to benefits in terms of a number of sustainability objectives.

-The spatial approach also seeks to address housing affordability, improve the condition of housing for existing residents; support economic growth ambitions; and reduce the need to travel.
-The review is also likely to have significant positive effects for town centres across the borough; most notably at Wood Green given the scale of development and its role at the top of Haringey's settlement hierarchy.
+The spatial approach also seeks to address housing affordability; improve the condition of housing for existing residents; support economic growth ambitions; and reduce the need to travel.
+The review is also likely to have significant positive effects for town centres across the borough, most notably at Wood Green given the scale of development and its role at the top of Haringey's settlement hierarchy.

 No negative effects are predicted, however some uncertainties are highlighted in terms of health, community cohesion, open space and air quality.
-Some uncertainties exist in relation to estate renewal (through SP2), which should have a positive effect through improving conditions; but which will need to be sensitively managed."
+Some uncertainties exist in relation to estate renewal (through SP2), which should have a positive effect through improving conditions, but which will need to be sensitively managed.
+It is noted that a number of changes have been made to the policy approach to estates renewal and improvement since February 2015, in response to past SA recommendations and consultation responses.